kennethjang34/browser-rpass/docs/README.md

 ### Build script

 Given you have the required dependencies available, you should be able to install through the provided build script.
 You can run `build.sh` included.
+Default browser is set to Chrome.
+If you'd like to use firefox, add "-b firefox".

 ## Demo videos